 The Post-Bac Certificate in Pre-Medical Studies provides returning students with a structure for pursuing the courses required for admission into medical schools and other health professions’ graduate programs.

 The certificate provides a holistic approach in preparing the student academically through a combination of courses including both the natural and behavioral sciences and in multicultural competency.
 The certificate promotes a better understanding of how healthcare is impacted by social, educational, familial, racial, and gender dynamics.

 Wright State’s Pre-Health Program offers highly motivated, mature, and service-oriented individuals the opportunity to study the sciences.
 Therefore, preparing them to be a competitive applicant to medical schools and other professional programs.
 Two paths of study are offered; 1) “Career Changers” needing two years of core studies in the sciences and 2) those already with a scientific background but seeking to “enhance” their academic credentials on more advanced topics in the biomedical sciences.

 - Customized program of study to meet requirements of specific health professional schools

 - Volunteer and research opportunities

 - Federal Financial Aid available to those who qualify

-- Comprehensive letter of recommendation written by the Director of Pre-Health Program for those who complete the program
+- Comprehensive letter of recommendation written by the Pre-Health Program advisor, for those who complete the program.

 A minimum GPA of 3.0 is required for admission into the program.
 Financial Aid Eligibility is determined by each student’s individual financial aid profile.
-Students are encouraged to contact the Financial Aid office for more information regarding loans available to them.
+Students are encouraged to contact the Raider Connect office for more information regarding loans available to them.